 Talk to your doctor about oral medications.

-In more severe cases, cystic acne may not respond adequately to topical treatments, so that oral treatments may be recommended.
-Dermatologists may recommend one of the following medications.
+In more severe cases, cystic acne may not respond adequately to topical treatments to recommend oral treatments.
+In addition, dermatologists may recommend one of the following medications.

-A derivative of vitamin A, isotretinoin (Accutane), is the single most potent drug used for acne's modern treatment.
+A derivative of vitamin A, isotretinoin (Accutane), is the most potent drug for acne's modern treatment.
 It's highly effective in all forms of acne, including cystic acne.

 Spironolactone, also known as Aldactone, this oral drug was created to treat hypertension.
 It's an androgen blocker and disrupts the production of male hormones.
 This decreases sebum production and can result in fewer breakouts.

 How can you prevent acne caused by PCOS?